Many investors are choosing to align their portfolios with their personal values, using their investments to make a positive impact.

 Many socially conscious investors are going beyond SRI to seek out investments that prioritize a positive impact, sparking a rise in ESG and impact investing.
 This forward-thinking approach was reinforced by the UN Sustainable Development Goals in 2015.
 These goals, backed by all 193 UN Member States, are an urgent call to solve the world’s most pressing development challenges.

-Socially responsible investments account for over 25% (over $12T) of all assets under professional management in the US, and with increased interest from the millennial generation, that number is only expected to rise.
+Socially responsible investments now account for over 33% (over $17T) of all assets under professional management in the US, and with increased interest from the millennial generation, that number is only expected to rise.
 Despite the involvement of large investment firms and funds, socially responsible investments are not exclusive to institutional investors.
-There are a range of retail impact investment options that allow anyone to invest ethically and responsibly.
+There’s a range of retail impact investment options that allow anyone to invest ethically and responsibly.

 The history of socially responsible investing shows that what’s old is new again.
 We can see that this growing movement shows no signs of stopping, making for an even larger impact as more investors get involved.